reserve-protocol/reserve-index-dtfs-solana/README.md

 Reserve Folio is a protocol for creating and managing portfolios of SPL-compliant assets entirely onchain.
 Folios are designed to be used as a single-source of truth for asset allocations, enabling composability of complex, multi-asset portfolios.

 Folios support rebalancing via Dutch Auction over an exponential decay curve between two prices.
-Control flow over the auction is shared between two parties, with a AUCTION_APPROVER approving auctions in advance and a AUCTION_LAUNCHER opening them, optionally providing some amount of additional detail.
+Control flow over the auction is shared between two parties, with a REBALANCE_MANAGER approving rebalances in advance and a AUCTION_LAUNCHER opening them, optionally providing some amount of additional detail.
 Permissionless execution is available after a delay.

-AUCTION_APPROVER is expected to be the SPL Governance account configured for fast-moving decisions associated with the Folio
+REBALANCE_MANAGER is expected to be the SPL Governance account configured for fast-moving decisions associated with the Folio

 AUCTION_LAUNCHER is expected to be a semi-trusted wallet or multisig; They can open auctions within the bounds set by governance, hopefully adding basket definition and pricing precision.
 If they are offline the auction can be opened permissionlessly after a preset delay.
 If they are evil, at-best they can deviate rebalancing within the governance-granted range, or prevent a Folio from rebalancing entirely by repeatedly closing-out auctions.

 ## Decimal Precision

 ### Precision Levels

 The protocol implements two precision levels for different operations:

 - **D9 (1e9)**: Standard Solana token decimal precision
 - **D18 (1e18)**: Enhanced precision for complex calculations

 ### Implementation Details

 #### Solana Token Standard (D9)

 - Native precision level for Solana token mints
 - Used for all token-related transactions
 - Maximum supported decimal precision in protocol

 #### Enhanced Precision (D18)

 - Used for advanced calculations requiring higher precision
 - Handles precision loss mitigation
 - Conversion process to D9: